 Easy Access in Merchandising

-The way that merchandise is displayed should provide customers with easy access, which makes it easy for them to choose just the right merchandise that's right for them.
-If merchandising displays make products difficult to reach, difficult to find, or difficult to sort through, customers might get frustrated and leave without making a purchase.
-Merchandising best practices should always make it easy for customers to make a purchase.
+The way that merchandise is displayed should provide customers with easy access, making it easy for them to see and choose just the right merchandise for them.
+If merchandising displays make products difficult to reach, difficult to find, or difficult to sort through, many customers lose interest or lean toward frustration, often leaving without making a purchase.